-Fraud Notice
+12) Fraud Notice

-23. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
-Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled.
+A. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
+Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled as required by R.S.
+24:523.

-24. Observe the entity has posted, on its premises and website, the notice required by R.S.
+B. Observe that the entity has posted on its premises and website, the notice required by R.S.
 24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.

-Information Technology Disaster Recovery/Business Continuity
+13) Information Technology Disaster Recovery/Business Continuity

-- 25. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - a) Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup occurred within the past week.
-If backups are stored on a physical medium (e.g., tapes, CDs), observe evidence that backups are encrypted before being transported.
+- A. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - i.
+Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if there is no written documentation, then inquire of personnel responsible for backing up critical data) and observe that such backup (a) occurred within the past week, (b) was not stored on the government's local server or network, and (c) was encrypted.